adamreaksmey/24-july-2025/README.md

 Thailand may have superior jets and tanks.
 But we have something stronger: **our unity, our history, and our fire**.

 > "They bombed us at 4AM.
-One of our men lit a cigarette, grabbed his RPG, and walked out shirtless to defend his land."
+One of our men lit a cigarette, grabbed his RPG and Rifles, and walked out shirtless to defend his land."

 ---